AvinX12/Image-Synthesis-With-Generative-Adversarial-Networks-GANs-Using-CIFAR-10/README.md

 ### Conclusion

-Based on these evaluation metrics and inspection of generated images, GAN model appears to have performed well, generating high-quality and diverse images that closely resemble the real ones from CIFAR-10 dataset.
+Based on these evaluation metrics and inspection of generated images, GAN model has performed well, generating high-quality and diverse images that closely resemble the real ones from CIFAR-10 dataset.

 ## References